buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcReferentTypeEnum.md

 # IfcReferentTypeEnum

-This enumeration defines the different types of referents.
+This enumeration defines the different types of referents.<!-- end of definition -->

 ## Items